alanrsoares/nas-tools/nodejs/scripts/fix-unsplit-cue.md

 ## Overview

-This script scans directories for unsplit CUE/FLAC file pairs and provides an interactive interface to split them using bash functions.
+This script scans directories for unsplit CUE/Audio file pairs (FLAC or WAV) and provides an interactive interface to split them using bash functions.

 ## Usage